 Speech-language pathologists are highly trained and uniquely qualified to assess language development in children of all ages, including young toddlers.

 We have served many children that could have had therapy months or even years earlier; but because their parents, grandparents, family friends, and pediatricians favored the “wait and see” approach, we missed out on valuable time.

 First, we will conduct a detailed assessment to look at what your child understands, how they communicate, what gestures they use, their attention span, their social skills, and their play skills.

-This will help us understand if your child is truly most likely just a late talker or if there may be other factors underlying the language delay.
+This will help us understand if your child is truly most likely just a late talker or if there may be other factors underlying their language delay.

-Then, I’ll let you know if therapy is recommended, as well as if it would be wise to have your child assessed by other specialized medical professionals.
+Then, we’ll let you know if therapy is recommended, as well as if it would be wise to have your child assessed by other specialized medical professionals.